How much does it cost to install wallpaper?

 First, a contractor must prepare the walls.
 This means cleaning the wall so that the adhesive can be applied.
 Sometimes, an existing wall’s texture must be removed so that it does not disrupt or ruin the wallpaper being installed.
 Generally, the cleaning and preparation of the wall are included in the price.
 However, these may be billed separately at the contractor’s hourly rate if extensive texture removal must be completed.

 After the contractor is finished, they make sure the corners are all cut and installed properly.
-They fill in any gaps and trim the excess wallpaper before sealing.
+They fill in any gaps and trim the excess before sealing.
 Typically, contractors have an hourly rate for this, but sometimes it is by area.

-|Ceiling||$370 - $700|
+|Floor||$370 - $700|